About the project

 TiGa is a New Zealand-registered company that originated as the ‘Barrytown Project’, an initiative of New Zealand entrepreneurs and investors to develop an ilmenite mine.

-TiGa has applied for consent to mine minerals for ilmenite, garnet, zircon, gold and other minerals on privately owned Barrytown Flats farmland.
-The site is currently humped and hollowed dairy paddocks.
+In late 2024, TiGa recieved recourse consent to mine ilmenite, garnet, zircon, gold and other minerals on privately owned farmland at Barrytown Flats farmland, currently the site is used for dairy farming.

-The operation involves extracting mineral ore from just below the surface of the farmland, pumping the ore to a processing plant onsite, extracting heavy mineral concentrate, and returning the unwanted soils to the extraction area.
-Mining will progress in strips across the site, with a maximum of five hectares under active mining at any one time.
+The project involves extracting mineral ore from just below the surface, pumping it to a nearby processing plant, recovering heavy mineral concentrate, and returning the residual soil to the site.
+Mining will move in strips, with a maximum of five hectares under active mining at any one time.

 Mining process